EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  2(qb & answers).md

 3. Differentiate between JavaScript and jQuery.
 Provide examples for each type and explain the technologies commonly used to build them.
 Ans)
+ JavaScript and jQuery are distinct yet related technologies in web development.
+JavaScript is a programming language, while jQuery is a library built using JavaScript.

+#### JavaScript (JS)

+JavaScript is defined as an object-oriented, dynamically typed scripting language.
+It is distinct from Java, despite the similar name; Java is a compiled, object-oriented language running on a Java Virtual Machine, whereas JavaScript runs directly in the browser and has fewer object-oriented features.
+Almost everything in JavaScript, including variables and functions, is an object.
+Its dynamic typing means variables can change their data type during runtime.
+JavaScript is an implementation of ECMAScript, a standardized scripting language.

+**Common Uses and Underlying Technologies:** JavaScript is primarily a client-side scripting language, meaning its code is executed locally on the client's browser rather than on the server.
+This offers several advantages:

+- **Reduced Server Load:** Processing is offloaded from the server to client machines.
+- **Improved User Experience:** The browser can respond more quickly to user events, offering a desktop-like experience.
+- **Enhanced HTML Interaction:** JavaScript can dynamically interact with and modify the downloaded HTML.

+Historically, JavaScript's uses were limited to simple interactive elements like graphic roll-overs, pop-up alerts, and basic form validation.
+Its significance grew dramatically in the mid-2000s with the advent of AJAX (Asynchronous JavaScript and XML).
+AJAX allows sections of a web page to update by making background requests to the server without requiring a full page refresh, creating an "illusion of continuity".
+This relies on JavaScript's `XMLHttpRequest` object, introduced by Microsoft in 1999.

+**Examples of JavaScript (Vanilla JS):**

+- **Variable Declaration and Assignment:** JavaScript uses the `var` keyword for variable declaration.

+    ```
+    var myNumber; // Declares a variable 'myNumber', default value is 'undefined'
+    myNumber = 10; // Assigns a number value
+    myNumber = "Hello"; // Dynamically reassigns a string value
+    ```

+- **Function Definition:** Functions are fundamental building blocks for modular code.

+    ```
+    function greet(name) {
+        return "Hello, " + name + "!";
+    }
+    alert(greet("World")); // Example call using the built-in alert() function
+    ```

+- **DOM (Document Object Model) Manipulation:** JavaScript interacts with the HTML document through the DOM, which represents the page's structure as a tree of nodes.

+    ```
+    // Getting an element by its ID
+    var myElement = document.getElementById("myDiv");
+    // Modifying its content
+    if (myElement) {
+        myElement.innerHTML = "New content from JavaScript!";
+    }
+    // Changing its style
+    if (myElement) {
+        myElement.style.backgroundColor = "lightblue";
+    }
+    ```

+- **Event Handling:** JavaScript detects actions (events) like clicks or key presses.
+The listener approach is the recommended method to attach event handlers, separating JavaScript from HTML.

+    ```
+    var myButton = document.getElementById("myButton");
+    if (myButton) {
+        // Attaching an event listener (modern approach)
+        myButton.addEventListener('click', function() {
+            alert("Button was clicked!");
+        });
+    }
+    ```

+####  jQuery

+jQuery is described as a lightweight, "write less, do more" JavaScript library.
+Its primary purpose is to simplify the use of JavaScript on websites.
+It achieves this by wrapping many common tasks that typically require multiple lines of standard JavaScript code into concise, single-line methods.

+**Common Uses and Underlying Technologies:** jQuery simplifies complex JavaScript operations across various domains:

+- **HTML/DOM Manipulation:** It provides chainable methods for efficiently interacting with and modifying HTML elements.
+- **CSS Manipulation:** Allows easy modification of CSS properties.
+- **HTML Event Methods:** Simplifies event handling with a three-layer architecture.
+- **Effects and Animations:** Includes a built-in animation scheduler.
+- **AJAX:** Offers a unified interface for making asynchronous HTTP requests.
+- **Utilities:** Provides various utility functions.

+jQuery is cross-platform and supports different types of browsers, addressing some of the browser idiosyncrasies that can complicate vanilla JavaScript development.
+Under the hood, jQuery uses a "Selector Engine" called Sizzle.js to efficiently select HTML elements.

+**Examples of jQuery:**

+- **DOM Manipulation:** jQuery uses CSS-like selectors to target elements and provides intuitive methods for manipulation.

+    ```
+    // Selects elements with class 'item-list' and finds all 'li' descendants
+    // then adds a class, changes CSS, and fades them in
+    $('.item-list')
+        .find('li')
+        .addClass('highlight')
+        .css('font-weight', 'bold')
+        .fadeIn(500);
+    ```

+- **Event Handling:** Attaching event handlers is streamlined.

+    ```
+    // Attaches a click event handler to all elements with class 'my-button'
+    $('.my-button').on('click', function() {
+        alert("jQuery button was clicked!");
+    });
+    ```

+- **AJAX:** Making asynchronous requests is much simpler compared to native `XMLHttpRequest`.

+    ```
+    // Makes a GET request and handles success or failure
+    $.ajax({
+        url: 'api/products',
+        method: 'GET'
+    })
+    .done(function(response) {
+        console.log('Products received:', response);
+    })
+    .fail(function(jqXHR, textStatus) {
+        console.error('Error fetching products:', textStatus);
+    });
+    ```

+- **Animations:** Provides easy-to-use methods for animations.

+    ```
+    // Animates width, adds a delay, then fades out an element with class 'animated-box'
+    $('.animated-box')
+        .animate({width: '300px'}, 800)
+        .delay(400)
+        .fadeOut();
+    ```

+####  Differentiating JavaScript and jQuery

+The fundamental difference is that **JavaScript is the programming language itself**, while **jQuery is a JavaScript library**.
+This means:

+- **Dependency:** jQuery **requires** JavaScript to function, as it is written _in_ JavaScript.
+JavaScript, however, does not require jQuery.
+- **Level of Abstraction:** JavaScript operates at a lower level, directly interacting with the browser's APIs (like the DOM and `XMLHttpRequest`). jQuery provides a higher-level abstraction, simplifying these common interactions with more concise syntax.
+- **Purpose:** JavaScript is a general-purpose scripting language for client-side web development. jQuery's specific purpose is to make common web development tasks (DOM manipulation, AJAX, events, animations) significantly easier and more consistent across browsers.
+- **Code Volume:** Using jQuery typically results in "write less" code compared to achieving the same functionality with vanilla JavaScript.

+While jQuery remains relevant for legacy systems, modern web development increasingly uses native JavaScript features and newer frameworks (like React, Vue, or native `fetch()` and `addEventListener`) that offer similar or enhanced capabilities without the need for an external library.
+However, understanding jQuery is still valuable for maintaining legacy codebases.

+---

 4. Explain the importance of Model View Control (MVC) in Web Development.
 Describe a very popularly used MVC framework.
+Ans)

 5. Given an array of objects, where each object represents a student with properties like USN No, Name (string) and Grade (number).
 Develop a JavaScript function `rangeOfStudents` that takes this array and returns a new array containing count of students who have a grade in ranges:  0–20, 21–30, 31–40, 41–50.